eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- register page styles
-- use the same align for colored tags - center in simple page, too
-  Alignment: e.g. the colored tags from the mockup are aligned differently on the homepage (center) and on the other pages (left).
-For consistency reasons, we propose to use the same alignment (center).
-What do you think?
 - newsletter button update link - use production
 - Observations & Spatial data in Homepage - update links We would also need some details regarding the links called: Observations, Spatial data, and Reports